YangLab-SDU/trRosettaX2-Dynamics/README.md

  - 2D geometries prediction using a transformer network.
  - Generating dynamic structures through a physics-based sampling process

+The inference code for the original trRosettaX2, which adopts an end-to-end approach to predict a static structure, is available at [trRosettaX2](./trRosettaX2)

 ----
 Installation
 ----